 Walking distance to Music Row and just outside the craziness of the Arts District

-Located in Nashville’s Midtown neighborhood, The Graduate is in a quieter (if that can even be said about Nashville) neighborhood.
+Located in Music City’s Midtown neighborhood, The Graduate is in a quieter (if that can even be said about Nashville) neighborhood.
 If you’re coming for a bachelor or bachelorette party, it might not be prime — it’s a little ways away from the bar districts and honky-tonks.
 But if you’re coming for a laid-back city break and a baptism into all things Dolly Parton, you’ve found your place.

 There’s an interesting smattering of options within walking distance of The Graduate.
 Here’s a small sampling of things to do, eat and drink nearby: